gravitycircle/scaffold/README.md

 **Past Changes:**

- - Moved theme directory structure into plugin folder.
- - Added a function where images/media that has a "loading-" prefix tacked on their names will preload the file before loading the actual site.
- - Added and integrated Global Navmenus, submenus still in testing phases.

-**Framework Changes:**
  - Build modular page navigation system and sub-navigation for reusability.
  - Integrated new Gutenberg functions for WordPress 5.0++
  - Added initalize function for preloading assets for a loading screen.